griffsgit/data146projects/Project1.md

 **6. You have been introduced to four logical operators thus far: &, ==, | and ^.
 Describe each one including its purpose and function.
 Provide an example of how each might be used in the context of programming.**

 & : This is the bitwise ‘and’ operator.
 This is used to verify that both conditions are true, and will return a true if so.
-A use of this is in ‘if statements’, which would only be executed if both conditions are met.
+A use of this is in trying to get data in which you want to different conditions to both be met.
 An example is:

 ```
 Specific_thing= data[(data[‘year’]==2007) & (data[‘country’]==’United States’)]